adcastex/cvaNaiveBayes/README.md

 The first step in using the package is to install it.
 There are two ways to install it:
 - The first is to go through the .tar.gz file.
 To do this, you first need to clone the git folder.
 Then, using Rstudio's Install feature, you can select the .tar.gz file.
 If you do, Studio will install the library.
-- L'autre option consist a télécharger le package directement depuis GitHub.
-Pour faire cela vous devrais installer la librairie devtools et exécuter la commande suivante: ``remotes::install_github("adcastex/cvaNaiveBayes",dependencies = TRUE, force = TRUE)``
+- The other option is to download the package directly from GitHub.
+To do this you would need to install the devtools library and run the following command: ``remotes::install_github("adcastex/cvaNaiveBayes",dependencies = TRUE, force = TRUE)``

 ## Library functions